 I was honoured when I was asked to be a White Ribbon Ambassador.
 My daughter would have supported any opportunity for me to speak out against men’s violence and White Ribbon is an effective campaign that allows men to speak to other men.
 It’s been hard though, reliving the loss of a family member, but if I can stop just one act of violence then it’s worth it.
 The campaign has been nothing if not supportive, and I’m thoroughly impressed by how White Ribbon gets its messages out to the whole of New Zealand and particularly, the campaign team’s support and nurturing of community initiatives.
 Change begins with each and every one of us.
 If I can accept the challenge to end men’s violence towards women, I’m confident my neighbours, my community, our political representatives and ultimately the men of New Zealand can also take on this challenge and put an end to the appalling acceptance of violence in our country.

 Murray became the head of the Ministry for Social Developments’ Family and Community Services in January 2012.
 Prior to this position, Murray was the Chief Executive of Barnardos New Zealand for over 8 years , and in this role worked with and on behalf of many thousands of children, young people and their families.
 Murray also has had a long history of voluntary work.
+He has a commerce degree from Victoria University and is a Chartered Accountant.
 Murray is one of the original White Ribbon Ambassadors, taking up the position in 2009.
+He continues to support the campaign and is a vocal advocate for ending violence towards women.

 Neil Alton was recently appointed to the Bay of Plenty Rugby Union Operation Manager role.
 Prior to this Neil was the Chief Executive Officer of the Poverty Bay Rugby Union and actively brought the Union into the It’s Not OK family.
 “We thought we could make a positive difference on a local level to raise awareness of family violence.
 There is no doubt that family violence is a serious issue and with the help of some local role models we want to get the message out to young people and the whanau that family violence is unacceptable and help is available”.